| Title: | Credential Chain for Seamless 'OAuth 2.0' Authentication to 'Azure Services' |

 resource |

 A character string specifying the Azure resource.
-Must be one of:
+Accepts

 A character string with the OAuth scope URL